 Combating Browser Fingerprinting by Actively Managing Your Browser’s Fingerprint

 In these cases, you can always turn to browser identity management and automation platforms to help you browse the internet while still protecting your identity.
-These platforms allow you combat browser fingerprinting while maintaining a full browser experiences.
+These platforms allow you to combat browser fingerprinting while maintaining full browser experiences.

-Instead of disabling add-ons and plugins, browser identity management platforms actively spoof all the information that can be used to deduce your identity.
+Instead of disabling add-ons and plugins, browser identity management platforms actively mask all the information that can be used to deduce your identity.
 This is achieved by creating numerous online profiles you can then use to access websites.

 In other words, you can create and manage each profile and choose which one to use every time you enter a website, which leads us to our next point…